Vishaal Consultancy Services

 Labour working hours in India refer to the time that an employee spends performing their job duties as regulated by the labour laws.
 These laws are set to prevent employee exploitation, ensure fair pay, and labour welfare.
 The primary legislation that governs the working hours stems from the Factories Act, 1948, the Shops and Commercial Establishments Acts, which vary state to state, and sector-specific regulations like the Mines Act, 1952.
 Each framework sets boundaries to protect the workers while allowing employers some flexibility within the legal limits.

-For instance, the Factories Act is applicable to manufacturing units, while the Shops and Commercial Establishments Acts cover commercial establishments like offices, shops, hotels, etc. Understanding these labour laws helps clarify the maximum working hours in India and other critical provisions.
+For instance, the Factories Act, 1948 primarily applies to manufacturing units, while the Shops and Establishments Acts regulate commercial establishments such as offices, shops, and hotels.
+Understanding these labour laws helps clarify the maximum working hours permitted in India and other important provisions related to employee welfare and workplace compliance.

 Struggling to understand working hours as per labour law in India?